-Impact on co-financing and fiduciary risk
+Impact on co-financing and assurance mechanisms

-Ten Gavi-eligible countries have requested co-financing waivers so far.
-Following Alliance advocacy and engagement to identify needs and possible solutions, four have identified ways to meet their 2020 co-financing obligations.
+Eleven Gavi-eligible countries have requested co-financing waivers so far.
+Following Alliance advocacy and engagement to identify needs and possible solutions, six have identified ways to meet their 2020 co-financing obligations.

-Constraints in Gavi programme audit and oversight functions have been reported in 33 countries.
-In circumstances where services provided by oversight mechanisms are impacted due to COVID-19, appropriate alternative measures have been put in place.
+In a substantial number of Gavi-eligible countries, appropriate alternative measures have been put in place as services provided by oversight mechanisms have been impacted due to the COVID-19 pandemic.
 In addition, Gavi continues to establish fiduciary oversight mechanisms where necessary.